radioactive/radioactive/README.md

-Radioactive is a library that allows you to work with reactive, non-reactive, sync and async data sources as simple Javascript Expressions.
+Radioactive is a Javascript library that allows you to work with reactive, non-reactive, sync and async data sources as simple Javascript Expressions.

 ## The simple explanation: